astronomer/airflow-guides/guides/managing-airflow-code.md

 ## When to Separate Projects

-The most common setup for Airflow projects is to have all Airflow DAGs that are deployed to the same Airflow deployment live in the same repository.
-There are multiple cases where it might make sense to separate DAGs into multiple projects that get deployed to _different_ Airflow deployments:
+The most common setup for Airflow projects is to keep all code for a given deployment in the same repository.
+However, there are some circumstances where it makes sense to separate DAGs into multiple projects.
+In these scenarios, it's best practice to have a separate Airflow deployment for each project.
+You might implement this project structure for the following reasons:

 - Controlling access: RBAC should be managed at the Airflow deployment level rather than at the DAG level.
-So if Team A and Team B should only have access to their own team's DAGs, it probably makes sense to split them up into two projects and deployments.
+If Team A and Team B should only have access to their own team's DAGs, it would make sense to split them up into two projects/ deployments.
 - Infrastructure considerations: For example, if you have a set of DAGs that are well suited to the Kubernetes executor and another set that are well suited to the Celery executor, you may wish to break them up into two different projects that feed Airflow deployments with different infrastructure (note the [Astronomer platform](https://www.astronomer.io/product) makes this trivial to set up).
 - Dependency management: If DAGs have conflicting Python or OS dependencies, one way of managing this can be breaking them up into separate projects so they are isolated from one another.